amanteur/CHAD/README.md

 # CHAD: Cover and Hummings Aligned Dataset

-This repository contains the official code of ["A Semi-Supervised Deep Learning Approach to Dataset Collection for Query-by-Humming Task"]() (ISMIR 2023).
+> This repository contains the official code of the paper ["A Semi-Supervised Deep Learning Approach to Dataset Collection for Query-by-Humming Task"](https://archives.ismir.net/ismir2023/paper/000077.pdf) published in the Proceedings of the [24th International Society for Music Information Retrieval (ISMIR) Conference, Milan, 2023](https://ismir2023.ismir.net).

-The code is used for downloading the dataset.
+The code is used for downloading the cover part of the dataset.

 UPD: